Delaware Statutory Trust Pros & Cons

 No Guarantee for Monthly Distribution or Projected Appreciation

 Like all investments there can be no guarantee of monthly distribution, returns or appreciation.
-Though due to DST properties being real estate investments, their performance tends to correlate less with stocks and bonds markets, which is why many investors choose to invest in Delaware Statutory Trust properties not only with 1031 exchange proceeds but also with direct cash investments.
+Though due to Delaware Statutory Trust properties being real estate investments, their performance tends to correlate less with stocks and bonds markets, which is why many investors choose to invest in Delaware Statutory Trust properties not only with 1031 exchange proceeds but also with direct cash investments.
 Investors must understand that all investment properties have no guarantee for rental income as well no guarantee for appreciation and the same is true with Delaware Statutory Trust properties.

 Material Risks Associated with Real Estate Investments